- Keep a record of your health conditions, surgeries, allergies, and medications.

 - Make your own medical appointments and keep track of them

-- Write down questions that you have for your health care provider
+- Write down questions that you have for your primary care provider

-- Spend time alone with your HCP and any ask questions you may have
+- Spend time alone with your PCP and any ask questions you may have

 By age 17 or 18, you should: